 - The second part of Pinyon Pine’s botanical name, edulis, means “edible” in Latin.
 It refers to the tasty seeds produced in its 2-inch, roundish, light brown cones that grow in clusters on mature trees.

 - Pine nuts are a good source of thiamine (B1), Vitamin K, magnesium, and protein.
-They are also one of the best natural sources of manganese, phosphorus, and zinc.
+They are among the best natural manganese, phosphorus, and zinc sources.

 - The pineal gland in the brain is named after pinecones because of its shape.
 The pineal gland controls our body’s perception of light and wake and sleep patterns.
 It has long been considered our biological “third eye” and “the epicenter of enlightenment.”